I thought it would be fun to share some pictures of orchids in honor of National Orchid Day, celebrated every year on April 16.

 What is National Orchid Day?

-If you would like to discover more about April Faith, please visit their blog here.
+If you would like to discover more about Orchid Faith Young, please visit their blog here.

 You can also check out their Facebook page here.

-In addition to the orchid being the flower to honor baby Orchid Grace, it’s also a very popular plant with gardeners.
+In addition to the orchid being the flower to honor baby Orchid Faith, it’s also a very popular plant with gardeners.
 Here are some facts about orchids you may not know.

 - There are more than 25,000 documented orchid species.